-Interested parties.
-TPAs are often used if the plan design is complex, the employer wants to outsource transaction and compliance oversight, and the employer prefers working with a local service provider.
+TPA.
+TPAs are often used if the plan design is complex, as well as if the employer prefers working with a local service provider and wants to outsource transaction and compliance oversight.

-Advisor objective.
-Understand each party’s role in the decision-making process, as well as their roles after selection.
+- Advisor objective: Understand what each person’s role will be during the decision-making process as well as after selection.

 - Collect demographic characteristics (e.g., age, compensation, language, education, and location), data (e.g., deferral rates, tenure, and accumulated balances), transaction history, employee surveys, and industry-specific benchmarking data.